 Many people who fall in love with the dream of becoming a writer do so without realising that a writer has one of the longest apprenticeships.
-We fall in love with the romantic idea of writing, thinking “after a few years, I’ll be a great writer.”
+We fall in love with the romantic idea of writing, thinking, “after a few years, I’ll be a great writer.”
 As a writer, you are constantly striving to better yourself and never truly arrive at the mythical destination of being a great writer.
-The reason for this is because there is always higher ground to seize, and new ideas realised.
+The reason for this is that there is always higher ground to seize and new ideas realised.

 At this point, many people feel discouraged and wait for their talent to be recognised by others.
 We wait for the world around us to recognise our talent and confirm our dreams and ambitions.

 We dream, wish, and feel discouraged; then the never-ending cycle begins again.
 The problem with waiting is, it’s passive, and there is only one way to wait.